GovTechSG/CFT-Docs/sftp/job-script.md

 printf "\n"

 # check if files exists
+# fail the job, if no files were downloaded
 OUTGOING_OUTPUT=$(ls -ltr ./$OUTGOING)

 if [[ $OUTGOING_OUTPUT = "total 0" ]]; then
+  # To FAIL job - pipe message to STDERR "&2" and exit script
   echo "no files in directory">&2;
   exit;
 fi

 printf "\n"

-# Push files to Agency/Partner SFTP server
+# PUSH files to Agency/Partner SFTP server
 echo "=================================================="
 echo "#### Connect to SFTP Server and push files ####"
 # if Receiver Zone is INTERNET, uncomment below: